xythobuz/xythobuz.github.io/input/projects/laser-engraver.md

 To avoid this problem I made the two holes in the lower bigger as well and used four instead of two eccentric nuts.
 I also slightly increased the distance between the two sets of wheels on the Y-axis, because it was very hard to fit the rail, even with the eccentric nuts as loose as possible.

-I also designed custom endstop mounts using M2.5 heat-melt inserts, as well as a support wheel for the free-hanging side of the cantilever arm.
+I also designed custom endstop mounts using M2.5 heat-melt inserts, as well as a support wheel for the free-hanging side of the cantilever arm and a mount for the Ultimaker Controller 2004 LCD.

 The OpenSCAD and STL files for these parts [can be found on my Printables profile](https://www.printables.com/model/314945-cantilever-laser-engraver-fixes).

+To fit the whole machine comfortably inside my [Ikea Lack tower](ikea-lack.html) I mounted it on a 18mm mutliplex base plate with 540x440mm.

 ### Electronics